 The economic recession in and around 2009 may also have played a role.
 When the economy dips and people lose their jobs, it cuts back on travel.
 It cuts back on leisure time.
 People do not drive to work or for fun as much as they used to.
 Even pedestrian traffic may drop as people simply stay home.

 With fewer cars on the roads and fewer pedestrians in the crosswalks, perhaps the recession caused the 2009 numbers to hit an artificial low.
 As the economy comes back, they rise to keep up.

 Researchers did warn that they needed more data, but they suspect that smartphones play a huge role.
-Phones make for distracted drivers and distracted pedestrians, and that distraction then leads to the increase in accidents.
-After all, texting and driving — or taking pictures, browsing the Internet, using a GPS or doing anything else on a phone — takes drivers’ eyes off of the road.
+Phones make for distracted drivers and distracted pedestrians, and that distraction then leads to an increase in accidents.
+After all, texting and driving — or taking pictures, browsing the Internet, using a GPS, or doing anything else on a phone — takes drivers’ eyes off of the road.
 In some cases, pedestrians get killed.

 The rise of the smartphone also fits right in with the rise in deadly accidents.
 In 2010, Americans only owned 78 million smartphones — it was likely an even smaller total in 2009.
 By 2016, they owned 262 million.
 The use of wireless data jumped between those years by a stunning 400 percent.

 If you lose a loved one or get seriously injured in a pedestrian accident, make sure you know what legal rights you have to financial compensation.